 Although there is a general concern about any medication use in pregnancy, the advantages of actively treating asthma in pregnancy markedly outweigh any potential risks of usual controller and reliever medications (Evidence A).
 For this reason, using medications to achieve good symptom control and prevent exacerbations is justified even when their safety in pregnancy has not been unequivocally proven.
 Use of ICS, beta2-agonists, montelukast or theophylline is not associated with an increased incidence of fetal abnormalities.
 Importantly, ICS reduce the risk of exacerbations of asthma during pregnancy (Evidence A), and cessation of ICS during pregnancy is a significant risk factor for exacerbations (Evidence A).
 One study reported that a treatment algorithm in non-smoking pregnant women based on monthly FENO and ACQ was associated with significantly fewer exacerbations and better fetal outcomes than an algorithm based only on ACQ.
-However, the ACQ-only algorithm did not reflect current clinical recommendations, as LABA was introduced only after ICS had been increased to moderate dose, and ICS could be stopped; 58% of women in the ACQ-only group were being treated without ICS by the end of pregnancy.
-On balance, given the evidence in pregnancy and infancy for adverse outcomes from exacerbations during pregnancy (Evidence A) and for safety of usual doses of ICS and LABA (Evidence A), a low priority should be placed on stepping down treatment (however guided) until after delivery, and ICS should not be stopped during pregnancy (Evidence D).
+However, the ACQ-only algorithm did not reflect current clinical recommendations, as LABA was introduced only after ICS had been increased to moderate dose, and ICS could be stopped; 58% of women in the ACQ-only group were being treated without ICS by the end of pregnancy (Evidence A) and for safety of usual doses of ICS and LABA (Evidence A), a low priority should be placed on stepping down treatment (however guided) until after delivery, and ICS should not be stopped during pregnancy (Evidence D).